-According to Rosanna Bencoach, registrar for Charlottesville, one independent candidate — attorney Elliot Harding — has filed paperwork to run in the general election for the 25th Senate District.
+According to Rosanna Bencoach, registrar for Charlottesville, one independent candidate — attorney Elliott Harding — has filed paperwork to run in the general election for the 25th Senate District.
 If Harding has secured enough petition signatures, he will face Democratic incumbent R. Creigh Deeds, D-Bath.

 The News Virginian of Waynesboro has reported that Janice Allen, who previously mounted two unsuccessful congressional challenges, filed paperwork May 13 with state elections officials to enter the race for the 25th House District, per the Rockingham County Voter Registrar’s Office.

 If their filings are approved by the state, the two independent candidates will join party-affiliated candidates on the Nov.
 5 general election ballot.

 The candidates for area seats in the House of Delegates are:

 » 20th: Jennifer Lewis (D); John Avoli (R)